nodesource/nsolid-kubernetes/README.md

 **NOTE:** container image in `sample-app.deployment.yml` assumes `sample-app:v1` docker image.
 This will work if your using `minikube` and ran `eval $(minikube docker-env)`.

-If you are working in a cloud environment, you will need to push the sample-app to a public Docker registry like [Dockerhub](https://dockerhub.com), [Quay.io](https://quay.io) or the [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), and update the sample-app Deployment file.
+If you are working in a cloud environment, you will need to push the sample-app to a public Docker registry like [Docker Hub](https://hub.docker.com/), [Quay.io](https://quay.io) or the [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), and update the sample-app Deployment file.

 <a name="a6"/>

 ## Production Install

-**NOTE:** Assumes kubectl is configured and pointed at your kubernetes cluster properly.
+**NOTE:** Assumes kubectl is configured and pointed at your Kubernetes cluster properly.

 <a name="a7"/>